jeremymaya/pi-git-practice/flask_app/README.md

 ./ngrok http 8600
 ```

-Above command should output the following which indicates a public URL of the local server.
+The above command should output the following which indicates a public URL of the local server.

 ```bash
 Session Status                online